hax3xploit/script-dump/README.md

 ## HH3.4.py
 > This is a Python script that extracts information from MSG files in a specified directory, parses the information to fill in a CSV template, and saves the output to a specified location.
 The script logs information to a file, and includes regular expressions to extract information from the messages.

+## threader.py
+> This code removes duplicate files in a directory using MD5 hashing and writes the hashes and corresponding file paths to a text file.